Car Slam

 Lesser Animacy

-Most non-human nouns are left with only PL and SG expressions in the modern day, but some were more stubborn to varying degrees.
+Most non-human nouns are left with only PL and SG expressions in the modern day.
+Others were more stubborn to varying degrees.
 Thus a weakened animate-inanimate distinction shattered into an animacy hierarchy; the more inherent animacy a noun was perceived to have, the more number markings it has today.

 DU TR PC GP CL